ory/herodot/README.md

 ## Installation

-Herodot is versioned using [glide](https://github.com/Masterminds/glide) and works best with [pkg/errors](https://github.com/pkg/errors).
+Herodot is versioned using [go modules](https://blog.golang.org/using-go-modules) and works best with [pkg/errors](https://github.com/pkg/errors).
 To install it, run

 ```